Exhibited at Hillsdale College

-I am often asked about these drawings, and what they are worth.
-I am qualified neither to appraise art nor to testify to its genuinity, but I have talked to Mr. Hooper and offer what I know herewith.
+I am often asked about these drawings by collectors wishing to know what they are worth.
+I am qualified neither to appraise art nor to testify to its genuinity, but I have talked to Mr. Hooper and offer what we know herewith.

-Each print was assigned a particular Churchill quotation and signed in pencil by Sarah Churchill and Curtis Hooper (the latter in addition to his printed signature on the lithograph).
+Each print was assigned a particular Churchill quotation and signed by Sarah Churchill and Curtis Hooper (the latter in addition to his printed signature on the lithograph).
 Each was numbered, and presented with a debossed coat of arms and Churchill quotation.
-The published format was 22 1/2″ x 34 1/2″.
-Some sources say each print had an edition of 400, and some prints indicate 300.
-But this was a maximum figure, and in fact the actual number produced was much lower (see letter below from “Robert”).
+(One exception was the print at left, which was assigned a quotation written by Sarah.)

-These prints are also seen (also signed in pencil) in smaller format, about the size of a sheet of U.S. stationery, but were not part of the original project and appear to be reproductions.
-Indeed it may be that some of large format prints now offered could be reproductions.
+These prints exist (also signed in pencil by Sarah) in smaller format, about the size of a sheet of U.S. stationery.
+But they were not part of the original project and appear to be reproductions.
+Indeed the pencil signature may not actually be hers.
+Also, some of large format prints now offered could be reproductions.

 According to Mr. Hooper, genuine large-format versions must carry both his signature and Sarah Churchill’s.
 As always with all fine art, one should buy from a reputable dealer who is able to supply provenance and assure authenticity.